smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 ### Further Reading

-This is just scratching the tip of the iceberg.
 There is so much more you can read and learn.
-While writing this post here are some great resources I found:
+While writing this post I found these additional resources:

 **[Autofac][auto-docs] and [StructureMap][sm-docs] Documentation**

 Both these libraries are fantastic and their maintainers have put some serious work into writing comprehensive documentation.
 They share many recommendations and pitfalls for using their frameworks.
-The most interesting is insights into decisions they made and why they made them.
+The most interesting articles include insights into the decisions they made and why they made them.

 **[Container Guidelines][guidelines]**

-Dependency Injection Containers can be extremely impactful to how you design your application.
-They do need to be treated with some care.
-Jimmy has a number of great recommendations<a href="#di-note-2"><sup id="reverse-di-note-2">2</sup></a> to keep your application clean and stay out of the weeds.
+Dependency Injection Containers impact how you design your application and need to be treated with care.
+These recommendations will help you avoid problems<a href="#di-note-2"><sup id="reverse-di-note-2">2</sup></a>.

 **[DIP in the Wild][wild]**

-Real life applications of Dependency Injection in the wild plus a good recap of the concepts I introduced here.
-Good discussions about abstractions they added to their application and how the concepts apply.
+Real life applications of Dependency Injection in the wild plus a good recap of the concepts.
 WARNING: It is pretty big.

 **[Inversion of Control Containers and the Dependency Injection pattern][injection]**

 This is a more in-depth explanation of the concepts.
-They also go into the closely related idea of "Inversion of Control" and "Service Locators".
+The closely related ideas of "Inversion of Control" and "Service Locators" are explained.
-Again there is a good review of best practices and trade-offs from different approaches.
+There is a review of best practices and trade-offs.
+Some of the best practices may be a little dated, i.e. using Service Locators instead of Dependency Injection Containers.
 WARNING: It is pretty big.

 <hr />